achen1296/Apple-Music-Editor/README.md

 Offset 56:

-- first 8-byte chunk is the first argument
+- chunk 0: first argument
+- chunk 3: second argument
-- second 8-byte chunk is zeroed out unless offset 4 is "is in the range", then it is the second argument
+  - it is always zero except for "is in the range", since this is the only comparison method with 2 arguments
 - for star ratings, uses these values:
   - 0 stars = -20 (0x FF FF FF FF FF FF FF EC)
   - otherwise the usual 20 (0x 00 00 00 14) = 1 star up to 100 (0x 00 00 00 64) = 5 stars